ApiLogicServer/Docs/docs/Tutorial-3.md

 &nbsp;

 ### Security Logic
-The declarative approach addresses not only multi-table derivation and constraint logic, it addresses security.
+The declarative approach addresses not only multi-table derivations and constraint logic, it addresses security.
 This controls who can login, and what data they see.

 The overview Tutorial noted how grants on the `Category` table controlled what rows users like _u1_ and _u2_ were able to see.
 The grant logic is in `security/declare_security.py`.
 For more on security, [see here](https://apilogicserver.github.io/Docs/Security-Overview/).